Christian Wedding Ceremony Script

 (Required by law in all U.S. weddings)

-Here is a classic choice:
+Here is the classic choice:

 Response: